 KDT Presents: DA ME LA LUZ OUT NOW!

-"NINA: A Love Letter to Dance" is a presented as part of Komansé Dance Theater’s performance season at The Paideia School.
-As the Paideia’s 2024-25 Cecelia Caines Artist-in-Residence , Komansé Dance Theater emphasizes community oriented creative process, bringing art, history, and uncompromising storytelling to the Paideia performance spaces.
+A NIGHT WITH KOMANSÉ continues Komansé Dance Theater’s residency and performance season at The Paideia School.
+Our Artistic Director, Raianna C. Brown, was selected as Paideia’s 2024–25 Cecelia Caines Artist-in-Residence.
+Through this residency, Komansé Dance Theater continues to emphasize a community-oriented creative process, bringing art, history, and uncompromising storytelling to Paideia’s performance spaces.

 Komansé Dance Theater is uncompromising storytelling for the culture.